 Up to $500 per student.

 Selection is competitive.
 The selection committee will not consider late or incomplete applications for any reason.
-You will be notified within two weeks of the deadline if your grant has been funded.
-All travel paperwork must be submitted by June 15.
+You will be notified within two weeks of the deadline.
+All travel paperwork must be submitted by June 10.
 For travel to conferences, students must be accepted to present at a conference and must provide documentation of their acceptance in their application.

 All KSU-supported research projects are administered in accordance with established University fiscal procedures and research policies.
 These include all travel regulations, policies relating to the protection of human subjects, and policies related to intellectual property rights.
-Equipment and computer software purchased through faculty development money become the property of the University, earmarked for the individual's use while at the institution during the time the project continues.
 All publications and presentations must acknowledge the assistance of Kennesaw State University.

 The faculty member and students are expected to obtain Institutional Review Board approval prior to collecting any data if the project includes research involving human or animal participants.

 Selection and Application Process